pvdz/preval/tests/cases/dot_call/array_map.md

 ## Todos triggered

+- (todo) arr mutation may be able to inline this method: map
-- (todo) Missed opportunity to inline a type tracked trick for $array_map
+- (todo) arr mutation may be able to inline this method: $array_map
+- (todo) type trackeed tricks can possibly support static $array_map

 ## Globals